Air Force sergeant arrested in deputy’s slaying now charged in Oakland courthouse ambush

 Combined with the complaint against his alleged 30-year-old accomplice, Robert Justus Jr., the DOJ documents outlined how investigatgors linked an active-duty Air Force sergeant to the deadly ambushes.

-There was a trail of social media posts, an attempt to alter the getaway vehicle's appearance, and purported ties to extremist ideology.
+There was a trail of social media posts, an attempt to alter the getaway vehicle's appearance, and purported ties to the “Boogaloo” movement, a loosely defined, violent ideology.

 Investigators said they traced Carrillo’s cellphone pings from Travis Air Force Base in the early evening to I-580 near the Oakland Zoo after the shooting.
 During a roughly two-hour window around the time of the attack, his phone was either turned off or on airplane mode, investigators said.